marcstringer/AWSCloudWatchLogs/README.md

 **Note: [AWSRequestV4](https://github.com/electricimp/AWSRequestV4/) must be loaded.**

+You can use Amazon CloudWatch Logs to monitor, store, and access your log files from Amazon Elastic Compute Cloud (Amazon EC2) instances, AWS CloudTrail, and other sources.
+You can then retrieve the associated log data from CloudWatch Logs.
-This class can be used to perform Cloud Watch log actions.
+This class can be used to perform Cloud Watch log actions via an Electric Imp.

 ## Class Methods